mem48/geocompr/main.md

 #> 2      Angola 24227524 MULTIPOLYGON(((16.326528354...
 ```

-This function gives a possibility to select a range of columns with an `:` operator or exclude some columns with an `-` operator:
+This function allows a range of columns to be selected using the `:` operator:

 ```r